makersacademy/bowling-challenge/README.md

 Alwin Solanky - Bowling Challenge weekend 5
 The work is done by myself but I've taken advice from classmates and taken inspiration from earlier Makers Students.
+Weekend 6 completely changed game again and started from scratch